ryman1/keeweb-wiki/FAQ.md

 A: No. They are not cross-platform and depends on KeePass libs.
 But I'm planning to support javascript plugins and CSS themes.

 Q: I want to a feature.
-A: You can [either open a feature request](https://github.com/antelle/keeweb/issues/new?title=[Feature%20request]%20), or sumbit a pullreq with it (but please, contact the author first, as I have strong opinion against some features, like for example entry background color).
+A: You can [either open a feature request](https://github.com/antelle/keeweb/issues/new?title=[Feature%20request]%20), or sumbit a pullreq with it (but please, contact the author first, because I have strong opinion against some features, like for example entry background color).